Ambrish2408/Expense-Manager-app/Expense-Tracker-main/README.md

 ### Author

-**Abhishek Gurjar** is a dedicated web developer passionate about creating practical and functional web applications.
-Check out more of his projects on [GitHub](https://github.com/abhishekboadgurjar).
+**Ambrish Yadav** is a dedicated web developer passionate about creating practical and functional web applications.
+Check out more of his projects on [GitHub](https://github.com/Ambrish2408).